ARoese/chatterbox-generation-server/README.md

     - replies with the raw wav data
   - supports generation using the multilingual model, but the language is not configurable per-request.
 Use the `-l LANG` parameter similar to voiceToy.py.
   - use `-p PORT` to configure what port it listens on
+  - use `--convert_numbers` to convert numbers like "10" to the word equivalent like "ten".
+Sometimes, the models struggle to come up with the right pronunciation of the numeric strings, or when using the multilingual model for accents, will speak the numbers in the wrong language.
+This fixes that.
+  - use `-m` to provide a mappings file.
+This is meant for replacing certain words with phonetic equivalents to aid with pronunciation.
+For example, you could add a line `gif||jif` that makes "gif" be pronounced explicitly with a j sound.
+Replacements are case-insensitive

 ## Environment setup
 1. Make a clean python venv.
 I use pyenv with the virtualenv plugin for this.